Today's Articles

 *This date in 1946 celebrates the start of the Indianapolis Clowns baseball organization.
 They were among many teams that played in the Negro Baseball League.

-Over 30 communities in the Midwest, northeast, and south were home to franchises organized into six different leagues.
+Over 30 Midwest, northeast, and south communities were home to franchises organized into six different leagues.
 Though better known for their colorful antics, the Clowns were also a sound baseball team.
 In 1952, they won the Negro American League championship with a young cross-handed slugger from Mobile, AL., named Hank Aaron.
 The Clowns fielded such stars as Buster Haywood, DeWitt "Woody" Smallwood, showman "Goose" Tatum, and future Major Leaguers John Wyatt (As), Paul Cassanova (Senators), and "Choo-Choo" Coleman (Mets).

 To become a Coach